mayabackup/project-setup-team-tacoma-foreground/CONTRIBUTING.md

 # Guide to Contributing
-This documents allows potential contributors, whether in the open source community or in a private organization, to see the project's rules and processes for contributions.
-It should be well-formatted with clear headings and subheadings.
+This documents allows potential contributors, whether in the open source community or in a private organization, to view the project's rules on contributing.

-GitHub provides a link to this document automatically to any user who creates a Pull Request on this project.

-## Team values and norms
+## Project values and team norms

-### How the team will work together:
+Note: the structure of this section follows the structure outlined by Professor Bloomberg in the <a href="https://github.com/nyu-software-engineering/scrum-framework/blob/main/team-norms.md" target="_blank">scrum-framework</a> directory. <br>

+**General team norms:**
+- Be polite when discussing the project, addressing questions or concerns.
+- Attend the Scrum events (Daily Standup, Sprint Planning etc.) on time and notify in advance if cannot attend.
+- Complete any assigned tasks on time.
+- Make effort to resolve any project related uncertainty by contacting tutors, graders, Professor.
-We will communicate using the slack team channel, slack DMs and Zoom meetings for daily standups etc.
+- Regularly communicate using the slack team channel, slack DMs and Zoom meetings for Scrum meetings (Daily Scrum, Sprint Review, etc. ).

-### How members who need help will solicit it from the others:
+**How the team will work together:**<br>
+- Each sprint, the Product Owner and Scrum Master are assigned.
+The Product Owner creates the Product Backlog by speaking to the stakeholders and their own understanding.
+Product Backlog is created by creating and adding issues to the project with the tag 'user story'.
+- Team collaboratively decides what User Stories should be included in the Sprint Backlog (Task Board) and drafts Estimation of Effort and Acceptance Criteria for the selected User Stories.
+Sprint Task Board is created as a github Project for a given repository.
+- Team collaboratively drafts the Tasks based on each User Story and any necessary Spikes.
+Tasks and Spikes are created by creating and adding issues to the project with the tags 'task' and 'spike' respectively.
+- Team members divide tasks based on their expertise and preference and work independently on their assigned tasks.
+- Each task or spike can be undertaken only by one team member.
+Some members can work on identical tasks (e.g. two people can work on 'editing Readme file' task) - in this case two identical github issues should be created to track progress for each member independently.
+- Once the Tasks related to the User Story are complete, the issue for the User Story is closed.
+Any remaining User Stories are moved to the Product Backlog.
+- During the Sprint, Product Backlog Grooming is undertaken to review the existing and new User Stories.
+- At the end of a Sprint, Sprint Review is undertaken to review the Sprint as a whole.

+**How members can ask for help or advice:**<br>
-We will bring up during daily standup or message the group in the team slack channel (alternatively: DM specific team members)
+Team members bring up their concerns and questions during the daily standup meetings or message the group or specific team members in the team slack channel.

+**How quickly team members are expected to respond to the messages directed at them:**<br>
+Within 24 hours of receving the message.

-### How we'll reach consensus when there are disagreements on direction:
+**How members reach consensus when there are disagreements on direction:**<br>

-We will bring them up during daily standups or we will message the group in the team slack channel/DM, then do as the tyranny of the majority demands of us.
-Alternatively, consult Prof. Bloomberg or TAs.
+Team members will discuss the problem during daily standup meeting or via chat in the team slack channel.
+The members explain and provide justification for their point of view and try to collaboratively come to a decision - as the tyranny of the majority demands of us.
+If there are any unresolved questions, team members can consult the tutors, graders, Professor to help resolve any uncertainty.

-### What to do when a member is failing to deliver on their obligations to the team:

-We will try to speak to the person directly (DM), then report to scrum master if that method doesn't prove itself to be successful.
-Alternatively, if all else fails, we will report to Prof. Bllomberg.

-### How quickly team members are expected to respond to messages directed at them:

-Upon 24 hours of receving said message.

-## Daily standups
+### Daily standups

-### What days/times will standups occur and how long do they last:

-Mondays (4:45-5:00) + Wednesdays (4:45-5:00) + Sundays (2:00-2:15).
+- Daily standup meetings are on Mondays (4:45pm-5:00pm), Wednesdays (4:45pm-5:00pm), Sundays (2:00pm-2:15pm).
+All the times are in Eastern Standard time.

-### Members expected to be present synchronously:
+- Members are expected to be present synchronously.

-Yes!

-### Agreement that members will not cover for other members who do not participate:
+- Members agree not to cover for other members who do not participate.
+If a member cannot participate due to unforseeable circumstances, he/she lets other team members know via slack channel.

-Yes - but do let others know as early as possible, if one can not attend due to unforseeable circumstances.

-### Agreement that a member who makes no progress on a task for two standups or more in a row will be reported to management:

-Scrum master (or developer, if scrum master does not make satisfactory progress) will report to the professor.
+- Members agree that if a member makes no progress on a task for two standups or more in a row, Scrum master (or developer, if Scrum Master does not make satisfactory progress) will report to the Professor.

-## Definition of 'done':
+### Definition of 'done':

 - Acceptance criteria met (for a user story).<br>
-- Code/feature is peer reviewed. <br>
+- Code/feature is reviewed by at least 4 other members. <br>
 - Code/feature is proofread. <br>
-- Code is deployed to the test branch and runs successfully with the existing codebase (new feature doesn not compromise the existing functionality unless it is intended to do so). <br>
+- Code is deployed to the test branch and runs successfully with the existing codebase (new feature does not compromise the existing functionality unless it is intended to do so). <br>
 - Code/feature passes testing if there are any testing requirements specified. <br>
 - Product Owner accepts the changes. <br>

-## The Git workflow that the team follows
+## The Git workflow that the team follows:
-1. Team members should clone the repository to start working on it:
+1. Clone the repository to start working on it:
 ```
 git clone url
 ```